bsccf/Uni-notes/Thermofluids/10 Specific heats and the first law of thermodynamics/controlling work done when heating.md

 ![[kid_sets_his_fucking_hand_on_fire.mp4]]

 ### Volume changes and work done
-We know according to the [[ideal gas law]] that if you increase somethings temperature then it's pressure or volume will also increase ($\frac{pV}{T}=k$) but when a container expands whether that be in something like a baloon or a piston work is done to expand that volume, this work done decreases the energy that goes into heating the substance.
+We know according to the [[ideal gas law]] that if you increase somethings temperature then it's pressure or volume will also increase ($\frac{pV}{T}=k$) but when a container expands whether that be in something like a balloon or a piston work is done to expand that volume, this work done decreases the energy that goes into heating the substance.

 #### Heating at constant volume
 So if you instead heat something at a constant volume in a sealed container then no work is done on the container ($E=Fx$) with no change in distance no work can be done.
 Hence more of the [[heat]] is used to increase internal energy and hence temperature.

+According to the [[first law of thermodynamics]] the work done will convert into another form of energy,

 #### Gas internal energy
 If we now do some more detailed math to express this: